 - Starting at the Takkakaw Falls parking lot, the path is wide and almost completely flat as it leads towards the Whiskey Jack Wilderness Hostel

 - After a pause at the trail sign, a switchback ascent begins with 185m total elevation gain in 1km.
+The corners are on the steep side.
 Keep an eye out for the amazing views of Takakkaw Falls!

 - At the top of the switchbacks, it’s time for another short break before heading onto the Highline Trail